Cajac/picoCTF-Writeups/picoGym_Exclusive/Reverse_Engineering/Picker_IV.md

 You won!
 Cannot open file.
 ```

-Since there isn't any 'flag.txt' file in the current directory we get an error message, but otherwise it works.
+Since there isn't any 'flag.txt' file locally we get an error message, but otherwise it works.

 ### Connect to the server and get the flag